Baby Puts Everything in Mouth – Reasons and Tips to Stop

-A baby will explore his environment and learn from it.
-As the baby’s immune system develops and adjusts during the first year, the young one will use all senses, that is, smell, touch, see, taste and hearing.
+A baby will explore his/her environment and learn from it.
+As the baby’s immune system develops and adjusts during the first year, the young one will use all the senses – smell, touch, sight, taste and hearing.
 With those tiny hands, the baby will first grasp and then move the hand straight into the mouth.
-This process of exploration is called ‘mouthing’ and is perfectly normal in babies.
+This process of exploration is called ‘mouthing’, which is perfectly normal in babies.
 Have you noticed your baby put things in his/her mouth, wondered why he/she does it, and whether it is safe?
 There’s no need to rack your brain over it because we have you covered.
 Read on to know why babies put things in their mouth and also know what you can do to keep your baby safe and healthy through this phase.

 Why Do Babies Put Everything in Their Mouth?

 In the first year, with your baby putting toys in the mouth, you are sure to be concerned and will try to prevent it.
 However, the mouthing process is perfectly normal and means that the baby is learning to explore, and therefore, this phase is also called the phase of oral exploration in a baby’s life.
-Using their mouths and hands, babies explore and learn about different shapes, textures, materials, odours, tastes, sounds and so much more.
+Using their mouths and hands, babies explore and learn about different shapes, textures, materials, odours, tastes, sounds, and so much more.

 This exercise that babies indulge in by themselves helps build or strengthen their oral muscles.
 It helps the baby to get his/her jaw, tongue and cheeks to move in a coordinated manner.
-Babies also learn to suck on the thumb which is their way of communicating and responding to stimuli like hunger, boredom and so on.
-Most mothers discourage this habit and rightly so as prolonged thumb sucking can have many negative effects.
+Babies also learn to suck on the thumb, which is their way of communicating and responding to stimuli like hunger, boredom, and so on.
+Most mothers discourage this habit, and rightly so, as prolonged thumb sucking can have many negative effects.

 The most dangerous thing that can happen is that the baby can choke and suffer pain and discomfort.
-A not-so-easy thing to do is to ensure that small objects cannot be reached by those tiny hands.
-It is recommended that you get down on the floor at baby’s eye levels and look around at what objects are harmful.
-A thumb-rule to follow is to ensure that objects that pass through a toilet-paper tube are unsafe.
-Rough-edged objects, toys that can be broken into pieces, glass objects, the pet’s food bowl, standing buckets of water etc will be explored by the baby too.
-Ensure you keep all these objects away from your baby as they can lead to scratches, bruises, and even accidents.
+A not-so-easy thing to do is to ensure that small objects cannot be accessed by those tiny hands.
+It is recommended that you get down on the floor at baby’s eye-level, and look around at what objects are lying around that your baby can reach out for, grab and put in his mouth.
+Rough-edged objects, toys that can be broken into pieces, glass objects, the pet’s food bowl, standing buckets of water, etc. will be explored by the baby too.
+Ensure you keep all these objects away from your baby as they can lead to scratches, bruises, and even fatal accidents.

-When Do Babies Stop Putting Everything in the Mouth?
+When Do Babies Stop Putting Things in Their Mouth?

 Starting as early as 7 to 12 months, babies start mouthing objects.
 Normally by the age of two years, they start using their fingers to explore things around them.
 And, by the age of three, most children would have stopped putting objects into their mouths.
-If your child is still getting everything into his mouth and sucking his thumb at the age of 4 years you must check with the doctor to build in corrective practices.
+If your child is still putting everything into his/her mouth and sucking his thumb at the age of 4, you must check with the doctor to build in corrective practices.

-With your baby chewing on everything here are some precautions for a safe and not obsessive parenting experience.
+With your baby chewing on everything here are some precautions you could take for a safe parenting experience.

-Check, recheck and remove any mouth-sized objects from baby’s reach.
-(Loose change, pet food bowl, small toys, marbles and anything that can fit into baby’s mouth).
-You will also need to clear out chemicals, cosmetics, and the like that can be potentially dangerous.
+Check, recheck and remove any mouth-sized objects from the baby’s reach.
+(Loose change, pet food, small toys, marbles and anything that can fit into baby’s mouth).
+You will also need to clear out chemicals, cosmetics, etc. that can be potentially dangerous.

 3. Practice ‘no’

-It is very likely that baby’s put things in their mouth to chew due to teething.
-To prevent this you can get some teething rings and give them to him.
+It is very likely that the baby puts things in his/her mouth while teething.
+To prevent this, you can get some teething rings and give them to the baby.
 You can also freeze them to give your little one relief from the teething pain.

 The mouthing phase lasts a little while and can be made into a safe exploratory journey for both you and the baby.
 A little bit of dust and germs that cannot be prevented won’t make the baby sick.
-Enjoy this phase with a not very obsessive germ-phobic attitude and all will be well.
+Enjoy this phase with a not very obsessive, germ-phobic attitude and all will be well.